-Traveling can enhance a person’s life in many different ways.
-From visiting new destinations to meeting a variety of people, traveling can bring about many positive changes.
+Traveling can enhance a person’s life in many different ways, from visiting new destinations to meeting new people.
+Traveling brings about many positive changes for everyone.
 Here are some of the primary ways that traveling can change a person for the better.

 An Appreciation for Passing Relationships

 As Lifehacks states, traveling can help a person develop a greater appreciation for relationships that are made while en route to various destinations.
 Traveling by airplane, train or boat provides the opportunity to meet new people along the way and exchange stories.
 If you are heading overseas, you can learn information about different cultures that isn’t always showcased, and you can also tell your own story to those that you meet.
 You interact with people that you would have never met before if you hadn’t traveled.
 Even though these relationships might be brief, they can still leave a lasting impact on a traveler.

 Travel itineraries don’t always go according to plan.
 Flight cancelations, adverse weather events, and political strife can necessitate a sudden change in travel plans.
 When that does happen, use the opportunity to become more spontaneous, go or stay somewhere that you never considered visiting.
 You are better able to find the little hole in the wall shops or restaurants that you will end up never forgetting.
 Being more spontaneous makes it easier for a person to alter his or her travel itinerary and visit places or take part in activities that are out of the ordinary.